Questions for England: Stick with three spinners? Stuart Broad or Sam Curran?

 England return to Sky Sports for three-Test series against Windies, starting in Barbados on Wednesday, January 23

-After sweeping Sri Lanka, England will now be hoping to whitewash Windies in their final Test series ahead of next summer's Ashes.
+After sweeping Sri Lanka, England will now be hoping to whitewash Windies ahead of next summer's home Ashes series.

 A lot went right for England pre-Christmas with spinners coming to the fore and the emergence of Ben Foakes - but what will they have to ponder in the Caribbean ahead of the series opener in Barbados on January 23?

 England begin an immense year of cricket - featuring the World Cup and Ashes - by tackling Windies...

 England's success in Sri Lanka came largely due to the performance of their spinners, with Jack Leach (18), Moeen Ali (18) and Adil Rashid (12) taking a combined 48 wickets in a series in which 100 wickets fell to turn.